nathalia-lt/nathalia-lt/README.md

 - 🌱 I’m currently learning **Algorithms**

+- 👩🏻‍💻 My last project was **Books & Co.** an webpage where you can find your next favorite book.

 - 💬 Ask me about **JavaScript, React**

 - 📫 How to reach me **nathaliatroina@gmail.com**